-- Construction of metadata for existing dataset. - (B.7) The development of innovative techniques for groundwater remediation or the remediation of radioactively contaminated land is of interest.
+(B.7) The development of innovative techniques for groundwater remediation or the remediation of radioactively contaminated land is of interest.
 In particular, research should address issues arising from long-term consequences of remediation which may have an impact upon sustainability and our responsibilities to future generations.
-Areas of interest are, but not limited to: - Deployment of biotechnology to groundwater and land remediation. - Deployment of techniques relying on chemical remediation. - (B.8) Research to develop the understanding of the fate of radioactive particles in the environment: - Numerical modelling of the transport and dispersion of radioactive particles in the marine environment. - Analysis and simulation of the degradation mechanisms affecting a range of radioactive particle types in the marine environment. - Understanding the fate and characterisation of land contamination in the biosphere.
+Areas of interest are, but not limited to:

+- Deployment of biotechnology to groundwater and land remediation. - Deployment of techniques relying on chemical remediation. - Effects of climate evolution on the success of the remediation activity. - (B.8) Research to develop the understanding of the fate of radioactive particles in the environment: - Numerical modelling of the transport and dispersion of radioactive particles in the marine environment. - Analysis and simulation of the degradation mechanisms affecting a range of radioactive particle types in the marine environment. - Understanding the fate and characterisation of land contamination in the biosphere.